luzhnyak/medicine-delivery-app/README.md

-# Medicine Shop
+# Medicine Delivery

 ## Description

-Medicine Shop is an online platform for purchasing medicines from various pharmacies.
+Medicine Delivery is an online platform for purchasing medicines from various pharmacies.
 Users can browse through different pharmacies and their available medicines, add them to their cart, and place orders.

 [Frontend](https://github.com/luzhnyak/medicine-delivery-app)
 [Backend](https://github.com/luzhnyak/medicine-delivery-backend)